Germany: Federal government plans new powers over states to battle virus surge | DW | 09.04.2021

 The move by the Merkel administration follows weeks of frustration over Germany's 16 state leaders' myriad approaches to handling the rise in infections.
 Despite federal and state governments having agreed on March 3 that an "emergency brake" be imposed in states where infection rates exceeded 100 per 100,000 over a seven-day period, some state leaders have loosely interpreted just what response was required.

-Merkel, who considered the original agreement binding, has criticized the lack of uniform restrictions and previously proposed drawing up legislation to hand the federal government powers to overrule the states.
+Merkel, who said she'd hoped the original accord would be treated at face value, has criticized the lack of uniform restrictions and previously proposed drawing up legislation to hand the federal government powers to overrule the states.

-The proposed new rules will put an end to any selective interpretation of just what to do when states see infections spike.
+The proposed new rules could put an end to any selective interpretation of just what to do when states see infections spike.

 Merkel and other leading lawmakers, such as Health Minister Jens Spahn, have called for a short, hard lockdown in Germany as daily cases remain worryingly high and threaten to overwhelm the nation's healthcare system.